-Students who are admitted or readmitted to Peirce College without approved transfer credit (i.e. a grade of "C" or above from an accredited college) in English 101 and/or college-level math are required to take the ACCUPLACER skills assessment.
+Students who are admitted or readmitted to Peirce College without approved transfer credit (i.e. a grade of "C" or above from an accredited college) in English 101 and/or college-level math are required to take the assessment exams whether or not their degree program requires English and/or math.
 The College uses the assessment to place students in the appropriate level of English and/or math for initial coursework.